inet-framework/inet-tutorials/configurator/doc/step1.rst

 In the first step, we want to automatically assign addresses in a wired network.
-To make the task a little bit more complicated, the network won't be a single LAN but several LANs connected via routers.
+To make the task a little bit more complicated, the network won't be a single LAN, but several LANs connected via routers.
 We want to place nodes on each subnet into a different subnet, but otherwise, we don't care how addresses are assigned.
 We also ignore the question of filling routing tables for now -- it will be covered in later steps.